 Didier Drogba – Montreal Impact vs Toronto FC

 Decision Day.
 The final MLS regular season game of 2015 was a crucial game for Toronto FC and the Impact, the winner having home advantage during the knock-out round of the playoffs.
 After the Reds take a 1-0 lead, Drogba makes the Stade Saputo bell ring not once, but twice in one minute with two back heel goals.
 We can tell even he enjoyed those goals.

 Aaron Ramsey – Arsenal v Tottenham Hotspur

-During the most recent North London Derby, Welsh midfielder Aaron Ramsey ventures forward in search of an opening goal.
-He redirects a low cross with his heel, lifting the ball high in the air.
+During a memorable North London Derby, Welsh midfielder Aaron Ramsey ventured forward in search of an opening goal.
+He redirected a low cross with his heel, lifting the ball high in the air.
 Tottenham’s captain and keeper Hugo Lloris can only tip the ball into his goal.
 The game finished 2-2.

 Jamie Vardy – England v Germany

-Leicester City’s English striker is one of the breakthrough players of the season.
-22 goals to his name with the Foxes and 2 with the English team, including this fine finish against the reigning world champions in Berlin.
+Leicester City’s English striker is one of the best English goalscorers at the moment.
+Here's a fine finish against the former reigning world champions in Berlin.
 Jamie Vardy is having a party.